Studio K.O. french minimalism

 Split Studio KO

 According to Marty, from the very beginning, Studio KO showed a kind of split personality.
 Private villas, the core of Studio KO’s architectural practice, offer eloquent yet simple dialogues with secluded, sometimes inaccessible surroundings.
 It’s hard to imagine this approach coming from the same drawing board as hotel and restaurant interior design, which can be dramatic, playful, and superbly filled (” Interior design is what keeps the light going,” says Fournier .
-“Clean architecture is deliberately unprofitable business .
+“Clean architecture is a deliberately unprofitable business .

 Studio KO projects are becoming more famous and the “bifurcation” is growing.
 On the one hand, the modest masterpiece of the Yves Saint Laurent Museum in Marrakesh; on the other, the kitsch of the Chiltern Firehouse in London.